Professor Phil Livermore

 - Analysing change in the ancient magnetic field.

-More broadly, I am interested in numerical modelling, computing and inverse theory.
+More broadly, I am interested in numerical modelling, machine learning and inverse theory.

-I am a member of the deep-Earth research group that straddles the School of Earth and Environment and the School of Mathematics.
+I am a member of the deep-Earth research group and the Scientific machine learning group.

 A compendium of Galerkin polynomials can be found here.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>